Car Insurance by State: How Requirements, Costs & Laws Differ

 The CLCA provides basic liability coverage at significantly reduced rates — a critical safety net that helps low-income drivers stay legally insured.
 You can explore low-cost auto insurance programs by state to see if your state offers similar options.

-Florida requires $10,000 in PIP and $10,000 in property damage liability (PDL) — notably, it does not require bodily injury liability for most drivers.
-This structure, combined with rampant PIP fraud and one of the highest uninsured driver rates in the country (around 26%), makes Florida the second most expensive state for car insurance at $3,852/year on average.
+Florida currently requires $10,000 in PIP and $10,000 in property damage liability (PDL).
+Notably, Florida does not require bodily injury liability for most drivers.
+This structure, combined with rampant PIP fraud and one of the highest uninsured driver rates in the country (~26%), makes Florida one of the most expensive states for car insurance.

-Florida drivers: Consider purchasing bodily injury liability coverage even though it's not technically required.
+Florida's no-fault PIP system is under active review.
+Even if PIP remains required at your next renewal, consider purchasing bodily injury liability coverage voluntarily.
 Without it, you could be personally sued for damages after an at-fault accident.

 Moving Between States: What You Need to Know